shawrajdeep00/Smart-Warehouse-System/README.md

 ## Conclusion

 This Warehouse Automation System demonstrates a highly modular, test-driven, and robustly architected application for modern warehouse management.
-By leveraging autonomous robotics, real-time logging, synchronized resource allocation, and a friendly GUI, it ensures safe, efficient, and audit-ready operations, meeting industry needs for reliability and transparency without referencing individual developer names.[1]
+By leveraging autonomous robotics, real-time logging, synchronized resource allocation, and a friendly GUI, it ensures safe, efficient, and audit-ready operations, meeting industry needs for reliability and transparency without referencing individual developer names.[Project Presentation (PDF)]

 ### Presentation Reference